Student project aims to memorialize Cornwall’s first Black female landowner

 Four of the students, Skylar Brown, Izabella Coppola, Halley Villa and Willa Lesch, attended the Board of Selectmen meeting March 4 with a request to rename a section of Great Hollow Road in honor of the historic figure.
 This suggestion was inspired by research into significant women in Cornwall’s history.

-According to Cornwall Historical Society records, Naomi was born in 1794 and was adopted by General John Sedgwick and his wife Abigail, of Cornwall, in 1801.
+According to Cornwall Historical Society records, Naomi was born in 1794 and was adopted by Colonel John Sedgwick and his wife Abigail, of Cornwall, in 1801.
 This act protected her from slavery, which was still legal in Connecticut at the time.

 Sedgwick included Naomi in his will and she received a dowry after his death in 1820.